Caleb & Brown

 Other Metrics & Ways to Evaluate Cryptocurrencies

-While market cap is important, you shouldn't just use this number to evaluate a potential investment.
+While market cap is important, you should never use this number alone to evaluate a potential investment.
 Below is a list of other things to consider while doing your research.

 • What is the project solving? i.e. Is there utility?